Home » Symbols » Magic Symbols and Meanings – Black and White – Norse and Celtic

 The Dragon’s Eye has its origin in ancient German symbols.
 It is the shape of an isosceles with a ‘Y’ in the middle.
-It can also be an equilateral triangle pointing downward, a ‘Y’ in the middle connects the three points of the triangle.
+It can also be an equilateral triangle pointing downward.
+A ‘Y’ in the middle connects the three points of the triangle.
 Experts suggest that the ‘Y’ suggest that man has a choice to choose between good and evil.

-Believers in the power of the Dragon’s eye use it as a symbol of protection by reciting the stipulated incantation to it.
+Believers in the power of the Dragon’s eye use it as a symbol of protection by reciting the incantation to it.
 The sign symbolizes the balance of power, love, and wisdom.

 The Magic Circle